awslabs/aws-fluent-plugin-kinesis/README.md

 HTTP proxy for API calling.
 Default `nil`.

 ### endpoint
 API endpoint URL, for testing.
-Defalut `nil`.
+Default `nil`.

 ### ssl_verify_peer
 Boolean.
-Disable if you want to verify ssl conncetion, for testing.
+Disable if you want to verify ssl connection, for testing.
 Default `true`.

 ### debug
 Boolean.
 Enable if you need to debug Amazon Kinesis Data Firehose API call.
 Default is `false`.